 I would like to find more environmentally sustainable & locally produced feeds for the animals.

-The dog & cat both have commercial dried biscuit & the cat also has tinned food because he loves it so much, none of this is produced in an environmentally sustainable way.
+The dog & cat both have commercial dried biscuit, probably not produced in an environmentally sustainable way.

-The poultry have lots of kitchen & garden scraps, much of it donated by kindly neighbours in exchange for occasional eggs, but they do have mixed corn or layers pellets as well & neither is produced from local or organic sources.
+The poultry have lots of kitchen & garden scraps, much of it donated by kindly neighbours in exchange for occasional eggs, but they do have layers pellets as well which is not produced from local or organic sources.
 Alternatives need to be sought.